Sree2011/kornamittapalli-website/events.md

 Through these activities, MPPS Kornamittapalli aims to instill a sense of responsibility and pride in maintaining a clean and healthy environment.
 We believe that these efforts will not only benefit our school but also contribute to the larger goal of a Swachh Bharat (Clean India).

 Join us in our mission to create a cleaner, healthier, and more beautiful community!

+For more details, visit our [Swachhata Pakhwada page](./swatchata-pakwada.md).